 First off, you should find out what you’re entitled to, whether that’s by checking your eligibility for Child Benefit or, what your options are when it comes to taking parental leave.
 If you aren’t sure, reach out to your company’s HR department and make sure you’re up-to-date with Statutory Parental Leave rights.

 If you have a partner, make sure you’re being fair with your family’s finances.
 If you’re taking time out of work for parental leave or other care responsibilities, it’s a good idea to work out how you’ll organise your finances, like your pension, ahead of time.
-For example, it’s important to consider whether you’ll continue to save and contribute to your pension while you’re not working, or whether your partner will contribute on your behalf.
+For example, it’s important to consider whether you’ll continue to save and contribute to your pension while you’re not working, or whether your partner will contribute on your behalf in these special circumstances.

 Focus on your financial future by making the most of the amount you can contribute to your pension yourself but also, if you’re employed full-time, make sure you’re auto-enrolled into your workplace’s scheme to benefit from employer contributions too.